chamilc/blog/_posts/2018-03-20-OAuth-Implementation-for-WebAPI2.md

 the scenario where all the connected apps will have background processes to get and post data through the web api and there are no users involved.
 So in this case it uses client id and client secret to generate a token.
-The following dialog explains the process.
+The following diagram explains the process.

 <img src="/img/Tharindu1.png" width="611" height="287" />